Dev-Op5/mariadb-execute/README.md

-execute help                             # display this inline help execute generate-config                  # this will generate the db.conf (if not exists) execute show-config                      # this will display the db.conf values execute help                             # display this inline help execute -v                               # display the program version execute self-update                      # update the program
+execute help                             # display this inline help execute generate-config                  # this will generate the db.conf (if not exists) execute show-config                      # this will display the db.conf values execute login                            # this will login into CLI Mode of MySQL/MariaDB database console execute help                             # display this inline help execute -v                               # display the program version execute self-update                      # update the program